adrwxyz/classic.adrw.xyz/about.md

 New KW Startup Founders
 -----

 I've had my fair share of experiences as an early stage tech startup founder in Kitchener Waterloo.
 If you're a local founder, I'm always down to grab a coffee at  [DVLB](http://dvlb.ca/) and chat.

-I have strong experience in how to write successful government grant applications (OCE SmartStart), pitches that win competitions, &amp; sales copy that gets your first MVP alpha customers.
+I have strong experience in how to write successful government grant applications (OCE SmartStart, SRED Credits...), pitches that win competitions, &amp; sales copy that gets your first MVP alpha customers.
 Email *me at andrewparadi.com* and we'll find a time to meet up.

 Internship Opportunities